palanivelus/stapi-provider-upload-aws-s3-use-cdn/README.md

 See the [documentation about using a provider](https://docs.strapi.io/developer-docs/latest/plugins/upload.html#using-a-provider) for information on installing and using a provider.
 To understand how environment variables are used in Strapi, please refer to the [documentation about environment variables](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.html#environment-variables).

+Two new environment variables have been added.
+AWS_CDN_DOMAIN is the base URL for the CDN you serve your images from and should include the protocol AND the trailing slash, such as `https://www.your-cdn-url.com/`.
+AWS_BUCKET_SUBDIRECTORY allows you to specify the directory within your S3 bucket that you used for storing the uploads.
+These two values will be combined to form the entire URL besides the file name and should also include the trailing '/'.
+If I set the AWS_BUCKET_SUBDIRECTORY to `uploads/` then the URL structure for images would be `https://www.your-cdn-url.com/uploads/<uploaded-image-file-name-given-by-strapi.jpg>`.
+This will save in your database properly for use in the API, and these URLs will begin to be used inside the Strapi admin to serve the image previews!

 ### Provider Configuration

 `./config/plugins.js`